mathjax/MathJax/docs/html/_sources/api/ajax.txt

         - **file** --- the name of the file to wait for
         - **callback** --- the callback specification
     :Returns: the callback object

+.. method:: Preloading(file1[,file2...])

+    Used withing combined configuration files to indicate what files are in the configuration file.
+Marks the files are loading (since there will never be an explicit :meth:`Load()` or :meth:`Require()` call for then), so that load-hooks and other load-related events can be properly processed.

+    :Parameters:
+        - **file1, file2, ...** --- the names of the files in the combined file
+    :Returns: ``null``

 .. method:: Styles(styles[,callback])